FernandoPC25/FPathai/README.md

 Within the main folder, create subfolders to represent each distinct class or category of your experiment.
 For example, your classes might be 'Control', 'Tumor', and 'Metastasis'.

 ## Step 3: Organize with Subfolders
-The subfolders will hold the SVS images that correspond to their respective classes.
+The subfolders will hold the ***.svs***  images that correspond to their respective classes.
 For doing so, simply place the ***.svs***  into the appropriate sub-subfolders according to their respective classes.
 This structured organization ensures that your data remains clear and accessible for analysis.

 ![Methodology](images/methodology.png)